 - Hiring a local supplier or having a local customer

-- Have employees in another country who perform support activities that do not generate revenue
+- Hire employees in another country who perform support activities that do not generate revenue

 How many low PE risks are you triggering right now?

 What are the indicators of a permanent establishment (PE)?

 This may vary from country to country.
 Common PE indicators include: